Law Firm Cybersecurity Best Practices: Protecting Client Data, Compliance, and Peace of Mind

 • Microsoft 365 and Clio security configuration

-• Ongoing compliance reporting for insurers and clients under controls and compliance
+• Ongoing compliance reporting for insurers and clients

 Building a Culture of Security and Compliance